dwbrite/transmission/story.md

 [8:30 p.m.]

+You’re watching TV when you hear your phone buzz.

 > Joyce: Hey...
 Do you ever worry about getting caught?
 >
 > ???: As long as we play it safe we'll be fine.